 According to a report by Gallup, 87% of millennials consider growth and development as important factors.
 So employees in recent years have started looking for job opportunities where they see better learning opportunities.
 One of the reasons for the high turnover rate is that employees do not see any growth in their current role.

 As an employer, they can allot a separate budget to learning and skill development that will allow their employees to acquire new skills.
-Online learning platforms and video assessments can be of great help here.
+Online teaching platforms and video assessments can be of great help here.

 10. Implement volunteer programs